impredicative/irc-rss-feed-bot/README.md

 The supported commands are:
 * **`exit`**: Gracefully exit with code 0.
 The exit is delayed until any feeds that are currently being posted finish posting and being written to the database.
 If running the bot as a Docker Compose service, using this command with `restart: on-failure` will (due to code 0) prevent the bot from automatically restarting.
+Note that a repeated invocation of this command has no effect.
 * **`fail`**: Similar to `exit` but with code 1.
 If running the bot as a Docker Compose service, using this command with `restart: on-failure` will (due to a nonzero code) cause the bot to automatically be restarted.